-Since early 2012, the London CAReS Housing Stability Program has successfully housed over 100 individuals identified as persistently homeless providing intensive case management support to those individuals.
+Since early 2012, the London Cares Homeless Response Services Housing Stability Program has successfully housed over 100 individuals identified as persistently homeless providing intensive case management support to those individuals.
 The program's goal is to support their housing stability by assisting with the transition into a new home, neighborhood and community.

 Important questions are asked to assess the appropriateness of its use before allocations are made, including: